uNople/YoutubePlaylistManager/README.md

    The 'password' field for this should be your google api key
 2. Download the JSON for your oauth, and put it in the place that's read in

+# How to add migrations

+1. Make your change in YoutubeCleanupTool.Domain
+2. Go to package manager console in vs
+3. Change project to YoutubeCleanupTool.DataAccess
+4. `Add-Migration MigrationName`

 # General notes